What are cockroaches?

 We identify a cockroach by its flatted oval-shaped body and long antennae.
 When you look at a cockroach from above, its head is hidden from view.
 Many cockroaches are winged, but few are strong fliers, preferring to use their spine-covered legs to move from place to place.

-Many different types of cockroaches can invade our Georgia properties; partnering with a professional is the best way to identify which of the following are in your home or business:
+Many different types of cockroaches can invade our Savannah, GA properties; partnering with a professional is the best way to identify which of the following are in your home or business:

 - German cockroaches